elfsvet/stepan-matysik-work-day--scheduler/README.md

 # Stepan Matysik's Work Day Scheduler
 > Work Day Scheduler project.
-A website with a Work Day Scheduler.
+A website with a schedule of the day.
 > Live demo [_here_](https://elfsvet.github.io/stepan-matysik-work-day-scheduler/).

 ## Table of contents